 Within those areas identified as Vested DRI-Scale Developments in possession of and subject to a valid Binding Letter of Interpretation for Vested Rights (BLIVR), and/or Binding Letter of Modification for Vested Rights (BLIM), issued by the Florida Department of Economic Opportunity pursuant to Chapter 380.06 (20), F.S., Commerce prior to the adoption date of this Plan, the continued development of residential and non-residential densities and intensities of use shall be permitted consistent with the project's development plan as acknowledged by the corresponding BLIVR, and/or BLIM, for each development.
-The BLIM Map H/Development Plan may be adopted as part of the FLUM Series, Map # 15 wherein the BLIM Map H/Development Plan is the effective Future Land Use MapFLUM applicable to the BLIM.
-For BLIMs existing on the effective date of this section, land use allocations may be allocated in accordance with the BLIM map H/Development Plan is amended or modified consistent with the provisions of the existing BLIM, the Future Land Use MapFLUM shall be amended in a timely manner at no cost to the existing BLIM developer; and the County shall allow for development of the property to proceed as allowed by the amended BLIM and BLIM Map H/Development Plan prior to the land use map being updated by the County.
+The BLIM Map H/Development Plan may be adopted as part of the FLUM Series, Map # 15-wherein the BLIM Map H/Development Plan is the effective Future Land Use Map FLUM applicable to the BLIM.
+For BLIMs existing on the effective date of this section, land use allocations may be allocated in accordance with the BLIM provisions without the need to amend the Comprehensive Plan.
+If the approved BLIM Map H/Development Plan is amended or modified consistent with the provisions of the existing BLIM, the Future Land Use Map FLUM shall be amended in a timely manner at no cost to the existing BLIM developer; and the County shall allow for development Plan prior to the land use map being updated by the County.